-- Keep your writing clean, smooth and easy to the eye.
-Respect appropriate heading rules (H1, H2, H2, H3), use light paragraphs, and add bulletin when is helpful.
+- Keep your writing clean, smooth, and easy to the eye.
+Respect appropriate heading rules (H1, H2, H2, H3), use light paragraphs, and add bulletin when it is helpful.

 How does all this work?
-If you have an idea, draft, or even final copy of something that you are certain the Donorbox community needs to read, send a note to marketing[@]donorbox[dot]org.
+If you have an idea, draft, or even final copy of something that you are certain the Donorbox community needs to read, send a note to raj[@]donorbox[dot]org.

 Please also provide a short bio (30 words max) including your job title/role/profession, social media handles, and links to your website.
 Please note we will edit bylines and remove links if they’re considered inappropriate.